-Started by Lee Aase (@leeaase) published a blog post · June 13th, 2013
+Started by Lee Aase (@leeaase) · Jun 13, 2013

 GSM 103: Introduction to the Social Media Fellows Program

-If you are a member and have completed Social Media Residency, send your draft plan via email to request a review of your plan.
+If you're a member and have completed Social Media Residency, send your draft plan via email to request a review of your plan.
 Questions about the Social Media Fellows Program?
 Please contact us by email.